← Resources

 Parakeety

-Push-to-talk dictation, on-device, $30 once.
-Holds the Apple Neural Engine path: Parakeet TDT v3, around 3,333x real-time, paste-at-cursor in any app.
+Push-to-talk dictation, on-device, $25 once.
+Runs Parakeet TDT v3 via CoreML on the Apple Neural Engine, around 3,333x real-time, paste-at-cursor in any app.
 One model, one workflow, no settings of consequence.
 25 European languages with auto-detection.
 The trade is that there is no file-transcription mode and no AI post-processing.

 • Best for: anyone whose main use is dictating into the apps they already work in.